HorizenOfficial/horizen-academy-v2/docs/mining/crypto-mining.md

 Its sole purpose is to be a _variable_ (a number used _once_), that the miner can put different values in, to change the output of the hash function - the _block hash._

 What follows is a trial-and-error approach of getting the block hash below the target.
 The block hash can be interpreted as a regular number.
-The lowest number a _256-bit_ integer can represent is _0_, the highest number is 1.1579 $cdot 10^{77}$
+The lowest number a _256-bit_ integer can represent is _0_, the highest number is $1.1579 \cdot 10^{77}$

 **115792089237316195423570985008687907853269984665640564039457584007913129639936**